Search

 Why am I so confident I can help you make your life better?

-1. First off, I’m a pro at the not-at-all-glamorous art of being really f*king lost in the deep dark woods of confusion.
+1. First off, I’m a pro at being really f*king lost in the deep dark woods of confusion.

-2. More importantly, I’ve come out the other side.
+2. More importantly, I always come out the other side.
+Better than where I started.

-3. And I’ve helped many others create their own Journeys.
+3. And I’ve helped more than a hundred others create their own Journeys to a better life.

 4. This matters so friggin’ much to me because I’m Autistic, too.
 And ADHD.
 With sensory differences from the perceived norm.
 And highly sensitive.
 And physically disabled.
 With chronic pain.
 So I get it.

-5. I have coached well over 800 hours, helping Autistic, neurodivergent, and Highly Sensitive People improve their own lives in their own individual ways.
+• I have coached well over 1,300 hours, helping Autistic, AuDHD, neurodivergent, and Highly Sensitive People improve their own lives in their own individual ways.

-• I’m a Martha Beck certified Wayfinder Life Coach.
+• I’m a Martha Beck certified Wayfinder Master Coach.

-• A Professional Certified Coach (PCC) through the International Coaching Federation, the largest association of professional coaches in the world.
+• I’m a Professional Certified Coach (PCC) through the International Coaching Federation, the largest association of professional coaches in the world.

 • And I’m a licensed teacher – in my “old life” I taught high school for three years and community college for five years (and was really good at it, apart from the sensory and social overwhelm).